EFAP Section 3

 Food Assistance

-• Food Assistance will notify current Lead Agencies by email of upcoming EFAP Biennial Applications and the date they are due back to Food Assistance.
-Forms will be posted on the Food Assistance Forms and Publications webpage.
+• FA will notify current Lead Agencies by email of upcoming EFAP Biennial Application's dates to remember, including submission deadline.
+Forms will be posted on the FA Forms and Publications webpage.

-• Food Assistance must maintain a list of participating Food Pantries, Lead Agencies, and Lead Agency Interested Parties.
-Food Assistance will send all parties interested in being the Lead Agency information on the EFAP Biennial Application process.
+• FA must maintain a list of Interested Parties.
+FA will send all parties interested in being the Lead Agency information on the EFAP Biennial Application process.

 Current Lead Agency